arshadlab/time_charting_with_perf/README.md

 ## Analyzing Gazebo ROS2:

-The default probes included with the tool are selected for analyzing Gazebo simulations that involve ROS2, including interactions with the Navigation2 and Moveit2 stacks.
-Here’s what you can learn from the provided set of probes:
+The default probes included with the tool are specifically chosen to analyze Gazebo simulations that involve ROS 2, including interactions with the Navigation2 and MoveIt2 stacks.
+These probes help uncover performance characteristics such as:

 **Time chart of key events in Gazebo and ROS2:** Visualize the timeline of critical events, helping to understand system's operation and identify potential performance issues.